 On interview day plan to arrive at the interview location at least 15-20 minutes prior to the time of your interview.
 From here, take a quick walk up and down the block.
 This will help you relax a little bit.
 Don't go in right away, some ADCOMS mentioned that they don't like students coming in too early.
-I would normally enter the building about 10 minutes don't be fazed by the other candidates.
-While strengths and weaknesses.
-The school invited YOU for an interview because they like your and show your awesome personality.
+I would normally enter the building about 10 minutes early.
+Expect to be watched the moment you step onto campus.
+Be courteous and polite to everyone, not because your future is on the line, but because it's right.
+Hold the door for people; say please and thank you.
+You never know who is who and what bearing they can have on your outcome.
+When you enter the school you will be signed in by program coordinators and oftentimes walked to a room where the other candidates are sitting.
+Be social and interact with others.
+After all, interpersonal skills are important qualities for successful dentists.
+I always enjoyed getting to know the other candidates; many people hold very impressive resumes and have a very interesting story-and they could be your future classmates!
+Also, don't be fazed by the other candidates.
+While they may seem very impressive, we all have strengths and weaknesses.
+The school invited YOU for an interview because they like your file.
+Now you just have to walk them through it and show your awesome personality.
 Focus on yourself and presenting the best YOU possible.